dan11003/CFEAR_Radarodometry_code_public/README.md

+# CFEAR Radar odometry
+presented in the article
-# Lidar-Level Localization With Radar?
+## Lidar-Level Localization With Radar?
 The CFEAR Approach to Accurate, Fast, and Robust Large-Scale Radar Odometry in Diverse Environments
-aka
-## CFEAR Radar odometry

 This guide describes how to download data and estimate radar odometry using CFEAR Radar odometry

 ## News (April 2023): Article is now published in Transactions on Robotics